Highland Park Village Renovations

 Designed in 1928-29 by James B. Cheek and Marion F. Fooshee, Highland Park Village was influenced by Country Club Plaza in Kansas City, Missouri, as well as the contemporary French and Spanish Markets in San Antonio.
 It was designated a National Historic Landmark in 2000.
 Datum proudly serves as a consultant for the high-end retail center’s recent renovations that include the theatre, restaurants, and retail space.

-We are making major changes to the existing three-story bank building (building G) while maintaining the tenants on the ground floor for a future rooftop garden and swimming pool for a restaurant/club on the top floor.
-We rebuilt the historic theater marque to support the outdoor cafe seating on the arcade and restored the original arcade appearance.
+We are making major changes to the existing three-story bank building (building G) while maintaining the tenants on the ground floor for a future rooftop garden and water feature for a restaurant/club on the top floor.
+We rebuilt the historic theatre marque to support the outdoor cafe seating on the arcade and restored the original arcade appearance.